nalej/docs/docs/applications/applications-1.md

 ### Web Interface

 We can see the status of an instance directly in the **Instances** tab, in the colored button in the **Status** column of the list.
-We can also click on an instance to see all the information related to it, or click in the options buttons "more info".
+We can also click on an instance to see all the information related to it, or click on the options button and select "More info".
 This takes us to a new view:

 ![Instance view with graph](../img/app_mgmt_instance_graph.png)

+This view has all the information related to the instance we selected.
+The section labeled **Services** can toggle between displaying the information in a graph or in a list, like the image below.
+We will explain these two modes later.

 ![Instance view with services](../img/app_mgmt_instance_services.png)